Advantages of uPVC Windows

 6. Adding Contingencies and Miscellaneous :

-Costs To cover unforeseen expenses and minor changes, a percentage (usually 3–5%) is added to the total cost as contingencies.
-Additionally, additional costs may include: Work charge establishment Consultancy fees Inspection charges Escalation allowances These ensure that the estimate remains realistic and practical even if small changes occur during construction.
+The Costs to cover unexpected expenses and minor changes in project execution , a percentage (usually 3–5%) is added to the total cost as contingencies.
+Moreover, additional costs may include Preliminary charges for Work establishment, Consultancy fees, Inspection charges , Escalation allowances.
+These are all ensure that the estimate remains realistic and practical even if small changes occur during construction.

 7. Finalizing and Submitting the Estimate: